tildebyte/ChucK-plugin-for-ST3/README.md

 If the cursor caret is on the line with the comment using that `%>` token it will try to parse what is after it. `20` means you want that many seconds, `demo_sound` is the name of the output stereo wav you will record.
-This feature uses a threaded sub process, it allows you to use sublime whle python waits for chuck to write the wav to disk.
+This feature uses a threaded sub process, it allows you to use sublime while chuck writes the wav to disk.

 #### Tools > ChucK sub menu (todo) :
   - TODO: Stop all sounds.